 View the full blog post: RED VALLEY HIKE & SUNSET VIEWPOINT

-The Trail has a series of sandstone tunnel that was super cool.
+This Cappadocia hiking trail has a series of sandstone tunnel that was super cool.
 Some of them were similar to the tunnels on the Love Valley Trail but these tunnels were longer and the roofs were much higher.
 Around every corner would be a little opening that would expose some amazing cave dwellings and historic sites.
-Huge walls of windows and pigeon holes towered over us as we imagined what the tunnel and stair system looked like on the inside.
+Huge walls of windows and pigeon-holes towered over us as we imagined what the tunnel and stair system looked like on the inside.
 It’s amazing to try and imagine all of Cappadocia living in this style of dwelling hundreds of years ago.
 There were even rock paintings high up on the wall.
-This hike had it all but that isn’t uncommon in Cappadocia.
+This was one of the best all-round hikes in Cappadocia.

 View the full blog post: MESKENDIR VALLEY TRAIL IN CAPPADOCIA